Near-Optimal Entrywise Sampling of Numerically Sparse Matrices: SPECTRAL-NORM SPARSIFICATION Spectral-Norm Sparsification

 \section{\ifaistats SPECTRAL-NORM SPARSIFICATION \else Spectral-Norm Sparsification \fi}

-In this section we state and prove our main results; the upper bound in Theorem \ref{thm:spectralSparsifier} and the lower bound in Theorem \ref{thm:lowerBound}, Section \ref{sec:lowerBound}.
-In addition to our optimized upper bound, we analyze $\ell_1$ sampling from the rows in Theorem \ref{thm:sparsifierForAMM}, Section \ref{sec:SecondSampling} that gives a slightly weaker bound but has the property that the resulting matrix has uniform row sparsity.
+In this section we state and prove our main results.
+We first prove the upper bound in Theorem \ref{thm:spectralSparsifier}.
+Then we analyze $\ell_1$ sampling from the rows in Theorem \ref{thm:sparsifierForAMM}, Section \ref{sec:SecondSampling} that gives a slightly weaker bound but has the property that the resulting matrix has uniform row sparsity.
+In Section \ref{sec:lowerBound}, we prove the lower bound in Theorem \ref{thm:lowerBound}.

 \sparsifier*

 Before we prove Theorem \ref{thm:spectralSparsifier}, we start by stating a result on the concentration of sums of independent random matrices; the Matrix Bernstein Inequality.